Joseph W. Tobin: Archbishop of Indianapolis

-In May 2016, Tobin was named to oversee the Sodalitium Christianae Vitae, a religious community that a Vatican review had found in need of thorough-going reform.
+In May 2016, the Vatican named Tobin to oversee the Sodalitium Christianae Vitae, a religious community that a Vatican review had found in need of thorough-going reform.

 Cardinal

-On October 9, 2016, Pope Francis announced that Tobin would be made a cardinal in a papal consistory to be held on November 19, 2016.
-On that day, he was made a cardinal-priest of Santa Maria delle Grazie a Via Trionfale.
-Pope Francis named Tobin a member of the Pontifical Council for Culture on November 11, 2019, a member of the Congregation for Bishops on March 4, 2021 and a member of the Supreme Tribunal of the Apostolic Signatura on June 21, 2021.
+On October 9, 2016, Francis announced that he would make Tobin a cardinal in a papal consistory on November 19, 2016.
+On that day, Tobin became a Cardinal-Priest of Santa Maria delle Grazie a Via Trionfale.
+Francis named Tobin a member of the Pontifical Council for Culture on November 11, 2019, a member of the Congregation for Bishops on March 4, 2021 and a member of the Supreme Tribunal of the Apostolic Signatura on June 21, 2021.

+Tobin participated in the 2025 papal conclave, and was even considered papabile by a few sources, namely The New York Times.
+The National Catholic Reporter ran an article highlighting Tobin as a serious candidate, namely due to his charitable works as a Redemptorist, his support for Francis' agenda, and his vocal opposition to Donald Trump.
+However, all sources noted that there is a longstanding taboo within the church to elect a pope from the dominant global power.
+Regardless, Chicago-born Robert Francis Prevost would be elected the first ever American-born pope; Leo XIV, although he had largely lived in Peru and Rome since 1983.

 Archbishop of Newark

 Appointment and tenure

-On November 7, 2016, Pope Francis named Tobin as archbishop of the Archdiocese of Newark, a city which has, like Indianapolis, never before been headed by a cardinal.
+On November 7, 2016, Francis named Tobin as archbishop of Newark, a city which had, like Indianapolis, never before been headed by a cardinal.
 He was installed there on January 6, 2017.